-Why Go With an Artificial Tree This Year?
+Why Choose an Artificial Christmas Tree This Year?

-While artificial Christmas trees are typically more expensive than purchasing a live tree, there are multiple benefits to these reusable decorations.
-If you’re contemplating switching to an artificial Christmas tree, here are the five biggest reasons that faux is the way to go:
+While artificial Christmas trees are typically more expensive than a live tree, there are multiple benefits to these reusable decorations.
+If you’re thinking of switching to a low-fuss artificial Christmas tree, here are the five biggest reasons that faux is the way to go:

 - Artificial Christmas trees are almost always easy to set up — no saw or bulky tree stand required.

 - Faux trees look perfect all season long, even if you keep them up long past the holiday to show off your best Christmas tree decorations.

 - You don’t have to worry about watering your tree, vacuuming up needles or disposing of it after the holidays.